SaidYandarbiev/thesis-alignment-internal-bias/README.md

 This repository includes:

-- training scripts for general, parallel single-axis, and sequential SFT/DPO alignment;
+* training scripts for general, parallel single-axis, and sequential SFT/DPO alignment;
-- custom StereoSet scoring code for causal language models;
+* custom StereoSet scoring code for causal language models;
-- CrowS-Pairs and BBQ were evaluated using lm-evaluation-harness; this repository includes the main training, StereoSet evaluation, internal analysis, and result aggregation code used for the thesis.
+* internal analysis scripts for probing, cosine similarity, and word association networks;
-- internal analysis scripts for probing, cosine similarity, and word association networks;
+* checkpoint configuration files for the internal analysis pipeline;
-- checkpoint configuration files for the internal analysis pipeline;
+* aggregation scripts used to summarize external and internal results.

-- aggregation scripts used to summarize external and internal results.
+CrowS-Pairs and BBQ were evaluated using `lm-evaluation-harness`; the full generated benchmark outputs are not included in this repository.

 ## What is not included